 Fields Description This option specifies the TCP/IP port to use when listening for incoming console client connections.
 The ports configured for the network console and the serial ports must be unique on the Charon-SSP host system .
 Using a port that is already in use results in the following error messages in the virtual machine log file.
 Port 2015-03-23 3 11:45:50 ERROR SocketIO Failed to open socket server!
 3 11:45:50 ERROR serial fail to init serial!
-3 11:45:50 ERROR vm Failed to initialize device:4 the console is To access the console of a guest system across the network, make sure the port configured for the console is permitted by any intermediate firewalls.
+3 11:45:50 ERROR vm Failed to initialize device:4 To access the console of a guest system across the network, make sure the port configured for the console is permitted by any intermediate firewalls.
 If using the Charon Manager with the embedded serial console, the connection can be routed across the Charon Manager SSH tunnel.
 Not applicab le to Charon-SSP/4V.
 Please refer to the Vconsole section instead Specify in which way the network console will be viewed.
 Not visible if graphics device is configured with console enabled .
 Console Description Console Built-in The built-in console is displayed and accessible from the Console tab in the Charon Manager.
 The console process listens on TCP port 9000 by default.
-Console An external network console device allows an external client (e.g., telnet) to connect to the console port and interact with the virtual console device.
+External An external network console device allows an external client (e.g., a telnet program) to connect to the console port and interact with the virtual console device.
 If you choose this option, the console tab of the Charon-SSP Manager will not be shown for the system in question.
-By default, Charon-SSP will try to start a PuTTY window on the Charon host system - independent of where the Charon Manager runs - if it finds a valid DISPLAY variable.
-For more information, please refer to the section External Serial Console Considerations.
-The console process listens on TCP port 9000 by default.
+By default, Charon-SSP will try to start a PuTTY window (check if the root user can display X-applications on DISPLAY:0 and if PuTTY is installed on the system).
 Access Unlimited Connection to the console is possible via a remote network connection.
-Access Local only Connection to the console is only possible from the local host. ele to Charon-SSP/4V.
-Log When this box is checked, Charon-SSP writes a console log using the path below (sample for TTYA): /opt/charon-agent/ssp-agent/ssp/[sun-4m sun-4u]/< vm-name >/< vm-name >ttya.log.
+Access Local only Connection to the console is only possible from the local host.
+Log Not applicable to Charon-SSP/4V.
+When this box is checked, Charon-SSP writes a console log using the path below (sample for TTYA): /opt/charon-agent/ssp-agent/ssp/[sun-4m sun-4u]/ <vm-name>/<vm-name>ttya.log.
 The path can be changed in the configuration file.
-Note : the log file configured here is separate from the file the Charon-SSP Manager uses to cache the console output for the built-in serial console of the Charon-SSP Manager.
+Note: the log file configured here is separate from the file the Charon-SSP Manager uses to cache the console output for the built-in serial console of the Charon-SSP Manager.</vm-name></vm-name>